The Archive Vault Configuration section is only available for Google domains.

 - The project name will be displayed, tabbed at the top of the screen.

-Add the Archive Vault step to an Offboarding Workflow
+Add the Archive Vault step to your offboarding workflow

 The following instructions assume that the Archive Vault step will be added to an existing offboarding workflow, and can be added in addition to the standard Archive step.
 Please refer to the Offboarding Workflows article on our Knowledge Base for more information on other steps that can be added.